wp-plugins/wp247-body-classes/readme.txt

 7. Custom CSS setting

 == Changelog ==

+= 1.1.3 =
+Remove namespace use in WP247 Settings API to due errors

 = 1.1.2 =
 Make all admin classes unique to WP247 in order to avoid conflict in Admin Settings API